Bittensor Tax Guide 2026

 Pure root-only delegators with small positions can often file cleanly without specialist support.

 But once activity expands into subnet alpha staking, validator operation, mining emissions, or unresolved migration reporting positions, the reporting workload changes materially.
+A specialist DeFi tax accountant is usually needed.

 When You Probably Do Not Need Specialist Help